getchoo/flake/README.md

 ### atlas

-my ampere arm server from oracle, services my miniflux instance and a builder for hydra
+my ampere arm server from oracle, services my miniflux instance and a builder for hercules-ci

 ### p-body

-my amd64 server from digital ocean, hosts many services i use and is also a builder for hydra
+my amd64 server from digital ocean, hosts many services i use and is also a builder for hercules-ci

 ## fun screenshots